Family and Patient Focused Dentistry in the Twin Cities

 - Does your doctor and hygienist take continuing education to stay abreast of the latest dental procedures and patient care?

 “A great customer experience doesn’t happen by accident.
 It takes a highly coordinated approach across the whole organization, with a commitment from the top of the business to put the customer at that heart of all decision-making”. – Adobe

 The care for your family is personal and important.
 Dr. Corey Jensen and Dr. Brett Moore strive hard to provide everything described above to give everyone who enters Smile Design Dentistry a patient and family focused practice.
-Not one based on seeing how many people can be moved through in a day but rather one built on customer service, trust and personal relationships.
-That can only be attained at through an office that is….. you guessed it….
-Patient and Family-focused!
+We are not a dental practice based on seeing how many people can be moved through in a day; we are built on customer service, trust, and personal relationships.
+That can only be attained at our patient and family-focused office!